google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 #### Account for breakpoints in responsive images

-In many cases, the size or image may change depending on the site’s layout breakpoints.
+In many cases, the image size may change depending on the site’s layout breakpoints.
 For example, on a small screen, you might want the image to span the full width of the viewport, while on larger screens, it should only take a small proportion.